JeongB-L/JeongB-L/README.md

 Hi!
-My name is Jeongbin Lee, a Computer Science major at Purdue University.
+My name is Jeongbin Lee, a Computer Science major at Purdue University, graduating in May 2026.

 I am currently seeking for internship oportunities.
 If you are further interested in my skills and works, please take a look at the github organizations and my linkedin!